5 MIN READ

 Vacuum Planters

-Adjustments can be made to vacuum planters by several different methods depending on the singulation problem.
-Adjustment that can be made to vacuum pressure, changing disk and/or cell size, and seed singulation devices can affect plantability and singulation.
-Most often it is the vacuum setting adjustment that is used to make fine adjustments after the discs are selected.
-Depending on the disc used, planters equipped with cell or flat disks have different requirements for adjustment.
+Singulation adjustments can be made to vacuum planters by several methods including vacuum pressure and changing disk and/or cell size.
+Most often, fine adjustments are made after the disk is selected by using changes to the vacuum setting.
+Depending on the disk used, planters equipped with cell or flat disks have different requirements for adjustment.
 Another component to examine, regardless of disk type, is the way the disk is adjusted relative to the meter housing.
-Having the disk rub the housing with correct light contact can help improve singulation, reduce seed damage, and help load the planter drives, improving consistency.
-Using talc, most often used for vacuum planters, or a blend of talc and graphite, can help improve seed flow and drop, especially when high rates of seed treatments are used and/or when planting conditions are humid.
-Higher amounts of talc may be necessary, for the increased surface area, when small seed is planted.
-Talc should be mixed well throughout the hopper or tank to provide adequate coverage.
+Having the disk rub the housing with the appropriate light contact can help improve singulation, reduce seed damage, and help load the planter drives.

 Vacuum Planters with Cell Disks